ACCESS-NRI/ACCESS-ISSM/README.md

 For users of ACCESS-ISSM model configurations released by ACCESS-NRI, the exact location of the model executables is not required.
 Model configurations will be updated with new model components when necessary.

-For information on contributing your own fixes to the `spack.yaml`, see the `CONTRIBUTING.md` file.